Glory Days

 Bruce can be a bit wordy (of course), but he writes with passion, and a love of rock and roll.
 And, as we find out, he was not an overnight success.
 He kicked around in clubs, living hand to mouth, learning his trade, for about a decade before putting out his first album.
 And even then, it wasn't until his third album, Born To Run, that he truly made it.

 I knew next to nothing about these years, and Bruce conjures up a lost world that has informed his work ever since.
-And if the later parts of his book can't much the opening...well, I guess that's an occupational hazard.
+And if the later parts of his book can't match the opening...well, I guess that's an occupational hazard.

 0 Comments: